haoxiangwang123/Hello-World/README.md

 # Hello-World
-The first repository.
-Build on 19 July, 2021.
+The first repository built on 19 July, 2021.